 Please speak to your health team if you are concerned that your baby isn't meeting their developmental milestones as the health team members are trained to assess your child’s development.
 They will do this by looking at the facts and at detailed research.
 They will refer you and your child to other services if they think it is needed.

 After you have had your baby you may experience some feelings of low mood for a couple of days.
 These are usually referred to as the 'Baby Blues'.
-This is totally normal and many new mums go through this period.
-The feelings should only last for a couple of days.

 Sometimes 'Baby Blues' can occur again around the time your baby is a few weeks old, so dont worry.